psf/psf-tuf-runbook/PRE-CEREMONY.md

 * Ensure that the tamper-evident bags are intact.

 * Ensure that the markers are functional and can correctly mark the tamper-evident bags.

+### Format the flash storage stick

+On the preparation computer:

+* Insert the flash storage stick.

+* Open "Disk Utility" and identify the flash storage stick.

+* Click "Unmount" if the flash storage stick is mounted.

+* Click "Erase".

+* Name the stick "TUF" and select `MS-DOS (FAT)` as the format.

+* Click "Erase".

+* Once formatting is complete, click "Unmount".

+* Remove the flash storage stick from the preparation computer.

 ### Image and test the Raspberry Pi and peripherals